FilmMarch 22, 2021

 DeathJanuary 8, 2021

 I started watching a show about near-death experiences the other night.
 I found it pretty calming to hear these people talk about their experiences after dying.
 The afterlife that is described by the people in the show seems fascinating.
 It makes sense that the soul would continue to exist.
-Energy in the universe doesn't just disappear when it's spent right?
+Energy in the universe doesn't just disappear right?
 It continues on in some other form?
 I think I need to go a bit deeper into this topic if anyone has any book recommendations.

 SoulJanuary 8, 2021